 Lee Perry Farmer California Conviction: 1992, Released: 1999

 Farmer was acquitted at a re-trial in California of capital murder.
 He had spent 9 years on death row.
 He was, however, convicted of burglary and being an accessory to murder.
-He was credited with time already served and will be released.
+He was credited with time already served and was subsequently released.
 A federal court had overturned his first conviction because of incompetent counsel.
 Another man confessed to the murder (Sacramento Bee, 1/18/99).

 Read "Life After Death Row" by Mike Kataoka, The Press-Enterprise, January 22, 1999

 Andrew Mitchell Texas Conviction: 1981, Released: 1993, Returned to prison and then re-released: 1999

 Mitchell was awarded $40,000 from Smith County, Texas for withholding evidence at his trial which led to his death sentence in 1981.
 He spent 13 years on death row before the Texas Court of Criminal Appeals threw out his conviction.
 Mitchell pleaded guilty to conspiracy to commit murder and was given a 31 year sentence.
 (Dallas Morning News, 1/ 19/99) He was then released to a halfway house in early 1999 after being given credit for time served.